General Retail Award Rates 2025/26: Pay Scales & Penalties

 If you only skim one section, make it this one:

-- The General Retail Industry Award 2020 [MA000004] sets minimum wages and conditions for many retail employees.
+- The General Retail Industry Award 2020 [MA000004] sets minimum pay and conditions for employees working in retail businesses across Australia.

-- You must get four things right for every employee:
+You must get four things right for every staff member:

-- When they work – weekdays, weekends, evenings, public holidays, overtime.
+- When they work – weekdays vs weekends/public holidays, early mornings/late nights, overtime.

 Example adult minimum hourly rates (ordinary hours):